Hiking to the Top of Germany - Zugspitze and Alpspitze

 So instead we choose to ascent in two stages, sleeping in the “Höllentalangerhütte”, which is located in the so-called Höllental (Hells Valley) right below the “Höllental Via Ferrata”, which is, in my opinion, the most interesting, and beautiful ways to ascent to the top of Germany.
 But then we had another thing to deal with: For one of our group, it would be the first hiking tour with alpine difficulties.
 So, we had decided to have a little test run on the Alpspitze the day prior.

-This would ensure us that the ascent of the Zugspitze was actually a realistic tour for all members of our group, and it also served as our training ground for the much more challenging route the following day.
+This would ensure us that the Zugspitze ascent was actually a realistic tour for all members of our group, and it also served as our training ground for the much more challenging route the following day.
 But for our first day, we only had one goal: To get to the Höllentalangerhütte.
 Between my two friends arriving from northern Germany, us all meeting in Munich and driving to Garmisch it was about 6 pm when we set out from the aforementioned parking lot.

 Anyways, we had soon reached the Höllentaleingangshütte, where we had to don our rain gear extra tight.
-Due to the narrow nature of the gorge, there are lots and lots of little rivulets running down its side.
+Due to the gorge's narrow nature, there are lots and lots of little rivulets running down its side.
 But in under the rainy conditions, these usually tiny streams mutated to big waterfalls.
 And more than once we had to walk through one of these waterfalls, crashing down directly on the path.
-Now all throughout the Höllentalklamm, there are narrow galleries driven into the bedrock.
+Now throughout the Höllentalklamm, there are narrow galleries driven into the bedrock.
 These are built where the gorge becomes to narrow for other ways or intended as a shelter against bigger waterfalls dropping into the canyon.
 But as a means of refuge, they did not work out for us.
 Usually, there was a small waterfall directly at the entrance and exit to those galleries.
 So we were literally drenched when we reached the ramp towards the Höllentalanger.
-The Höllentalangerhütte is located on this relatively flat part of the Höllental, just before it begins its dramatic and almost vertical rise towards the Zugspitze.
+The Höllentalangerhütte is located on this relatively flat part of the Höllental, just before its dramatic and almost vertical rise towards the Zugspitze.

 Getting to the hut had barely taken us three hours, and we settled into our bedstead in high spirits, after enjoying some tasty meals, a nice cold beer and some good talks with other hikers.

 The next day we actually took the chance to sleep in.
 While other hikers started as early as three am from our refuge, towards the Zugspitze, we waited for the crowds to disperse, had a good breakfast and began our ascent over the Rinderscharte around nine.
 The weather was good, although the sky was still overcast.
 And the way was in good condition, being easy on the grade, with stairs built into the steeper sections.
 We walked higher and higher until we had reached the Rinderscharte from here on out it just was a short descent towards the queue.
-Since this particular day happened to be a Sunday, and the first dry one after a few days of rain at that, it got quite busy on this day.
+Since this particular day happened to be a Sunday, and the first dry one after a few days of rain, it got quite busy on this day.
 And the route we had chosen, the Alpspitz Ferrata is maybe one of the most popular and highly frequented alpine hikes in the region.
-Despite being aware of this fact, we had chosen the route as our training ground, as it is similar in regards to the difficulties and challenges of the much longer Höllentalsteig.
+Despite being aware of this fact, we had chosen the route as our training ground, as it is similar regarding the difficulties and challenges of the much longer Höllentalsteig.

 But do not make any mistakes.
-These “Via Ferratas” that can be found in plenty of places in Europe are no playgrounds either.
+These “Via Ferratas” can be found in plenty of places in Europe are no playgrounds either.
 Even with the proper equipment, a fall would likely result in severe injuries.
 Due to this, extra care and caution need to be exercised on these routes.
-I personally recommend treating the whole affair as if there was not steel rope and ascending with the same care, you would give if you were to free-climb the entire route.
+I personally recommend treating the whole affair as if there was not steel rope and ascending with the same care, you would take if you were to free-climb the entire route.

 Now the slow ascent up through the queue had the advantage that we could, quite often, take a break and admire the stunning views.
 We happened to be in the clouds already, but occasionally the white mist dispersed and gave way to surreal paintings of wispy clouds, creeping along and up the gruff mountainside.
 With its towering pillars of stone, and distant peaks appearing and disappearing in a crude dance of sorts.
 It was quite eerie, to be honest.
 And it got even better because after we had reached the top, the tight white mantle around us suddenly dispersed and gave way to a great view.
 Now the region around here is also known as the “Wetterstein” (literally: Weather Stone”) mountain range, and for a good reason.
 The Zugspitz and Alpsitz ar the first genuinely high mountains, if you come from a northern direction.
 And due to this, basically, all the weather coming from the north gets caught and changed by these two mountains.
 In fact, the weather on these two mountains is more unpredictable and harsher than on many much higher peaks more into the centre of the alps.

 Anyways, after reaching the top, it was time to go down again.
-Previously we had planned on a descent via the Mateisenkar, which is one of the last sections of the famed Jubiläumsgrat.
+Previously we had planned on a descent via the Mateisenkar, one of the last sections of the famed Jubiläumsgrat.
 Still, we had to adjust our plan a little bit, as we had discovered Meike’s worst enemy: Narrow ridges with steep drops on each side.
 After a short attempt at the upper section, we aborted and instead went for the much easier descent down the Alpspitz Ostflanke.
 Now, despite being the more relaxed route, it posed its own challenge.
 With a larger gravel field to be traversed at the top, some short ridges to be walked over, and some short sections of Via Ferrata the be climbed down.

 Our ascent up to the Zugspitze started early in the morning.
 We took a short breakfast and of we went under absolutely clear skies.
 The Höllentalsteig can be described in five primary sections, that each have their own merits and challenges.
-The first section, from the refuge up until the actual start of the Via Ferrata, is basically an easy hike.
+From the refuge up until the actual start of the Via Ferrata, the first section is basically an easy hike.
 And just as easily and quickly, we completed this section.
-Now, in the shadow of an almost vertical, it is time to don the harnesses, prepare the climbing gear and start out with the first climbing of the day.
+Now, in the shadow of an almost vertical, it is time to don the harnesses, prepare the climbing gear and start with the first climbing of the day.
 Now immediately you will notice that the Höllentalsteig is way steeper than the Alpspitz Ferrata, and in quite some places poses higher challenges.
 But it is still enjoyable and fun.
 After a short ascent, we had reached the first notable point of the second section: A place called Brett (Literally: board).
 Here you have to cross a vertical wall side to side, with only some steel rebar as steps, and a 200-meter drop right below your feet.
 The Brett is one of the most spectacular, but actually the least difficult of all notable points throughout the Höllentalsteig.

-Here you only have to face the psychological challenge, as the rebar is placed in the mountainside close enough to comfortably walk across, were it not for the huge drop right below your feet.
+Here you only have to face the psychological challenge, as the rebar is placed in the mountainside close enough to walk across comfortably, were it not for the huge drop right below your feet.
 If the Brett poses a significant obstacle, you should seriously consider turning around.
 Close after the Brett is the second notable section, a straightforward climbing part, completely without steel safety ropes, that I would consider as the point of no return.
-After crossing the “Freeclimbing Section,” descending down the Höllentalsteig should only be an option reserved for emergencies.
+After crossing the “Freeclimbing Section,” descending the Höllentalsteig should only be an option reserved for emergencies.
 But the difficulties will be actually much greater in the upper sections of the Höllentalsteig.

 From here on out, it basically is only one long Via Ferrata up the mountain, with a few great views.
 On especially awesome moment came, when we crossed the Irmenscharte which is the first point where you can see over the mountain ridge surrounding the Höllental, and behold the Eibsee at the other side of the ridgeline.
-I also recommend you take your victory picture here, despite actually still being 100 meters below the actual peak.
+I also recommend taking your victory picture here, despite actually being 100 meters below the actual peak.

 Because to be quite frank the situation at the peak is horrible.
-It is absolutely overcrowded, and even though getting to the actual cross exposes you to alpine dangers tourists are going there from the gondola platforms, they should have absolutely no business in being there, based on their attire alone.
+It is absolutely overcrowded, and even though getting to the actual cross exposes you to alpine dangers tourists are going there from the gondola platforms.
+They should have absolutely no business in being there, based on their attire alone.
 I am quite honestly surprised that no deadly incident has happened here, and if one should, it is basically a massive lawsuit waiting to happen.
 And while I have nothing against the people wishing to experience the mountains within the limits of their abilities I have to say: The entire peak feels like a giant tourist trap and is a significant downer at the end of an awesome hike.

 But for us, the peak was actually just a short break in between.
 Because we took the Eibesee Cable Car down the mountain and hiked back to the Höllentalangerhütte.
 Due to Corvid, we had to bring a lot of extra stuff to the hut, like bed linen and bigger sleeping bags.
-And since we had no interest in attempting this hike with some significant additional weight, we decided to simply return to the hut in the evening.
-The walk back to the shelter was a little bit on the longer side, and we were quite hurting when we finally reached it.
+And since we had no interest in attempting this hike with some significant additional weight, we decided to return to the hut in the evening.
+The walk back to the shelter was slightly on the longer side, and we were quite hurting when we finally reached it.
 But we were proud of our accomplishments and rewarded us with some great food, and some shots of schnaps.
 The only thing left for us was to hike down the next day.